osoclos/CotlSaveExtractorLoader/README.md

 5. Go forth and explore further!
 There is so much to modifying save files (and modding in general) and I hope this little adventure serves as a starting point to give you the headstart you need to move on!

+## Notes

+Before using this plugin, here are some good things to note before you start toying around with it
+- If you decide to edit any extracted files and try to save your save file within the game afterwards, your edits will **DISAPPEAR**!
+Make sure that you always quit the game before you start making edits.

 ## Docs

 Some of the save file data, such as item IDs, are not alphabetical identifiers and as such, can be difficult to decipher without any references.